mvpotter/url-downloader/README.md

 Module usage
 ------------
-If you use url-downloader as a module, the usage is the following:
+If you use url-downloader as a module, usage is the following:

 ```python
 # Create UrlDownloader object